MicrosoftDocs/terminal/TerminalDocs/troubleshooting.md

 To reset your settings back to the original default settings, delete your [settings.json file](./install.md#settings-json-file).
 This will cause Windows Terminal to regenerate a settings.json file with the original default settings.

-To reset your settings back to the original default settings, delete your [settings.json file](./get-started.md#settings-json-file).
-This will cause Windows Terminal to regenerate a `settings.json` file with the original default settings.

 > [!IMPORTANT]
 > As of Windows Terminal version 1.10 or greater, you'll also need to delete the `state.json` file in the same directory as the `settings.json` file to fully reset the settings to the defaults.